 Cost reduction – one of the most outstanding advantages of OEM

-- Resources such as brand, marketing resources, sales resources, working capital, physical distribution, or manufacturing assets are essential by the end-customers.
+- Resources such as brand, marketing resources, sales resources, working capital, physical distribution, or manufacturing assets are essential to the end-customers.
 These activities are being proceeded only by OEM partners – large manufacturers and distributors.

 - The principal may insist on product improvements driven by inner perspectives, rather than market requirements.
 As a result, the drinks’ quality depends on OEMs who take all responsibility for the manufacturing process.
 This might definitely lead to supplier-customer conflict.

 - The ultimate problem is the lack of product perception or sales enablement as a consequence of suppliers not directly involving in the production.
-Hence, their sales departure cannot significantly understand 5W product questions such as what, why, what, where, when.
+Hence, their sales departure cannot significantly understand 5W product questions such as what, why, what, where, and when.

-- Exclusivity stops the OEM from understanding the end-customer and implementing product improvements to suit real market requirements.
+- Exclusivity stops the OEM from understanding the end customer and implementing product improvements to suit real market requirements.
 Whereas specialization helps us minimize unnecessary costs and increase productivity, manufacturers will find it more challenging to approach and satisfy final customers.

 OEM’s upcoming trends in the beverage industry